MegaScenes/dataset/README.md

 ## Dataset Access via Command-line Interface (recommended)

-Users can access the dataset using [s5cmd](https://github.com/peak/s5cmd) (recommended) or [AWS CLI](https://aws.amazon.com/cli/).
-These programs are locally installed command-line interfaces that can access publicly hosted datasets on AWS.
-For the rest of this section, we will share some s5cmd commands.
-AWS CLI commands typically also work by replacing `s5cmd` with `aws s3` in the below examples.
+Users can access the dataset using [s5cmd](https://github.com/peak/s5cmd) or [AWS CLI](https://aws.amazon.com/cli/).
+These are locally installed command-line interfaces that can access datasets on AWS.
+Both CLI's have very similar commands, so an s5cmd command can typically be converted to an AWS CLI command by replacing the prefix `s5cmd` with `aws s3`.

+In this section, we will share some s5cmd commands.

 ### Downloading MegaScenes
 Copy a file or a directory locally: `s5cmd --no-sign-request cp <source_bucket_url> <local_dest>`